Skip to main content

 The Foundational Role of Nutrition

-Nutrition provides the essential building blocks for your to function correctly.
+Nutrition provides the essential building blocks for your endocrine system to function correctly.
 Hormones themselves are synthesized from fats and proteins, and the enzymes that convert them require specific vitamins and minerals as cofactors.
 A well-formulated nutritional plan is a non-negotiable component of any hormonal optimization strategy.

 • Protein Intake ∞ Adequate protein is necessary for manufacturing transport proteins that carry hormones through the bloodstream.
 It also supports the lean muscle mass that is crucial for a healthy metabolic rate.